 For self-paced distance learning, Boards must ensure the following:

-The Board and Workforce Solutions Office staff work with distance learning providers to understand a specific program’s participation requirements and benchmarks
+The Board and Workforce Solutions Office staff works with distance learning providers to understand a specific program’s participation requirements and benchmarks.

 Distance learning providers inform the Board of student progress, which is critical in establishing benchmarks and timelines to gauge satisfactory academic progress.